Spanish meatballs, albondigas, or tapas; these are the best meatballs in tomato sauce I’ve ever had, Spanish food at its best.

 Meatballs:

 - Make meatballs: Place the ground meat, grated garlic cloves, lightly beaten egg, dried breadcrumbs, parsley, sweet, smoked, hot paprika, salt, and pepper in a bowl.
 Mix well with your hand.
-Form between 30 and 35 small meatballs, about the size of a walnut.
+Form between 30 and 35 small meatballs, about the size of a walnut.1 lb ground meat/ 450 g + 2 garlic cloves + 1 egg + 2 ½ tablespoons dried breadcrumbs + 2 tablespoons chopped parsley + ¾ teaspoon sweet paprika + ¼ teaspoon smoked paprika + ¼ teaspoon hot paprika + 1 teaspoon salt + ¼ teaspoon black pepper

 - Fry meatballs: Heat the oil in a large skillet.
 Fry the meatballs (in two batches if necessary) until brown on all sides.
 This will take about 5 minutes.
-Take the meatballs out of the pan and set them aside.
+Remove the meatballs from the pan and set them aside.1 tablespoon olive oil

 Tomato sauce:

-- Simmer: Add the tomatoes from the can, fennel seeds, oregano, bay leaves, cayenne pepper, and chopped parsley.
+- Simmer: Add the tomatoes, fennel seeds, oregano, bay leaves, cayenne pepper, and chopped parsley.
 Add some salt and pepper as well.
 Stir well and bring to a boil.
-Simmer on medium-low heat for 20 minutes or until slightly thickened.
+Simmer on medium-low heat for 20 minutes or until slightly thickened.2 cans chopped tomatoes + ½ teaspoon fennel seeds + 1 teaspoon dried oregano + 2 bay leaves + ¼ teaspoon cayenne pepper + 2 tablespoons chopped parsley + salt and pepper

 - Add the meatballs to the pan and heat them in the sauce for about 5 minutes or cooked through.